juanjosaurio/oneliners/hdd/README.md

 ### Update

-As of today, March 17th 2021, the one-liner still works :-)
+~~As of today, March 17th 2021, the one-liner still works :-)~~ Updated on April 27th 2024 to reflect changes on the web page and capacities only expressed on TB.